 On October 16, 2018, the Company was served with a complaint filed on October 11, 2018 in the Supreme Court of the State of New York, Queens County, by Susan Paskowitz, a stockholder of the Company, against the Company; Joseph F. Hughes and Winifred M. Hughes; former directors Christopher Hughes, Raymond A. Roel, Brian J. Mangan, Regina Dowd, James J. Hill, William Kelly, and Eric Stein; as well as stockholders Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC (the "Stockholder Litigation").
-The complaint purports to be a class action lawsuit asserting claims on behalf of all minority stockholders of the Company.
-Ms. Paskowitz alleges the following: the sale by Joseph F. Hughes and Winifred M. Hughes of an aggregate of 819,491 shares of the Company's common stock ("controlling interest") to Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC was in breach of Joseph F. Hughes' and Winifred M. Hughes' fiduciary duties and to the detriment of the Company's minority stockholders; the former members of the Board of Directors of the Company named in the complaint breached their fiduciary duties by failing to immediately adopt a rights plan that would have prevented Joseph F. Hughes and Winifred M. Hughes from selling their shares and preserved a higher premium for all stockholders; Zeff, QAR, and Fintech are "partners" and constitute a "group."
-Ms. Paskowitz also asserts that Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC aided and abetted Joseph F. Hughes' and Winifred M. Hughes' conduct, and ultimately sought to buy out the remaining shares of the Company at an unfair price.
+The complaint purported to be a class action lawsuit asserting claims on behalf of all minority stockholders of the Company.
+Ms. Paskowitz alleged the following: the sale by Joseph F. Hughes and Winifred M. Hughes of an aggregate of 819,491 shares of the Company's common stock ("controlling interest") to Zeff Capital, L.P.,

+QAR Industries, Inc. and Fintech Consulting LLC was in breach of Joseph F. Hughes' and Winifred M. Hughes' fiduciary duties and to the detriment of the Company's minority stockholders; the former members of the Board of Directors of the Company named in the complaint breached their fiduciary duties by failing to immediately adopt a rights plan that would have prevented Joseph F. Hughes and Winifred M. Hughes from selling their shares and preserved a higher premium for all stockholders; Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC are "partners" and constitute a "group."
+Ms. Paskowitz also asserted that Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC aided and abetted Joseph F. Hughes' and Winifred M. Hughes' conduct, and ultimately sought to buy out the remaining shares of the Company at an unfair price.

-On June 14, 2019, Ms. Paskowitz filed an amended complaint in the Stockholder Litigation in the Supreme Court of the State of New York, Queens County against the former members of the Board of Directors and Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC, which asserts substantially similar allegations to those contained in the October 11, 2018 complaint, but omits Regina Dowd, Joseph F. Hughes and Winifred M. Hughes as defendants.
-In addition to the former members of the Board of Directors named in the original complaint, the amended complaint names former directors Ira Cohen, Joseph Pennacchio, and William Kelly as defendants.
-The amended complaint also asserts a derivative claim purportedly on behalf of the Company against the named former members of the Board of Directors.
-The amended complaint seeks declaratory judgment and unspecified monetary damages.
-The complaint requests: (1) a declaration from the court that the former members of the Board of Directors named in the complaint breached their fiduciary du ties by failing to timely adopt a stockholder rights plan, which resulted in the loss of the ability to auction the Company off to the highest bidder without interference from Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC; (2) damages derivatively on behalf of the Company for unspecified harm caused by the named Directors' alleged breaches of fiduciary duties; (3) damages and equitable relief derivatively on behalf of the Company for the named Directors' alleged failure to adopt proper corporate governance practices; and (4) damages and injunctive relief against Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC based on their knowing dissemination of false or misleading public statements concerning their status as a group.
-The complaint has not assigned any monetary values to alleged damages.
+On June 14, 2019, Ms. Paskowitz filed an amended complaint in the Stockholder Litigation with the court against the former members of the Board of Directors and Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC, which asserted substantially similar allegations to those contained in the October 11, 2018 complaint, but omitted Regina Dowd, Joseph F. Hughes and Winifred M. Hughes as defendants.
+In addition to the former members of the Board of Directors named in the original complaint, the amended complaint named former directors Ira Cohen, Joseph Pennacchio, and William Kelly as defendants.
+The amended complaint also asserted a derivative claim purportedly on behalf of the Company against the named former members of the Board of Directors.
+The amended complaint sought declaratory judgment and unspecified monetary damages.
+The complaint requested: (1) a declaration from the court that the former members of the Board of Directors named in the complaint breached their fiduciary duties by failing to timely adopt a stockholder rights plan, which resulted in the loss of the ability to auction the Company off to the highest bidder without interference from Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC; (2) damages derivatively on behalf of the Company for unspecified harm caused by the named Directors' alleged breaches of fiduciary duties; (3) damages and equitable relief derivatively on behalf of the Company for the named Directors' alleged failure to adopt proper corporate governance practices; and (4) damages and injunctive relief against Zeff Capital, L.P., QAR Industries, Inc. and Fintech Consulting LLC based on their knowing dissemination of false or misleading public statements concerning their status as a group.
+The complaint did not assign any monetary values to alleged damages.